Why Do Buddhists Have Statues?

 Today’s Market: A Focus On Buddha

 In the realm of auctions, depictions of Buddha have a long history of achieving remarkable sales.
-Guanyin (kwan-yin), a popular goddess in Chinese folk religion, laughing Buddha (Budai), admired for his happiness, and Gautama Buddha are some of the most popular examples that attract high prices.
+Guanyin (kwan-yin), a popular goddess in Chinese folk religion, laughing Buddha (Budai), who is admired for his happiness, and Gautama Buddha are some of the most popular examples that attract high prices.

-Sculptures from the Chinese Ming and early Qing dynasties are among the most sought-after at auction today, perhaps because of the powerful roles they played in China's history.
+Sculptures from the Chinese Ming and early Qing dynasties are among the most sought-after at auction today.
+This may be due to the significant roles that these dynasties played in China's history.
 These tend to garner greater prices because of their endurance.

 Emergence Of Buddha In Sculpture

 Your search can be aided by gaining an awareness of the rich history and iconography of Buddhist deities, as well as their function within the context of the Buddhist religion.

 In the earliest examples of Buddhist sculpture, the Buddha was not depicted as a human being but rather as symbols, such as footprints or an empty seat.

 It is thought that statues of Buddha did not begin to appear on the subcontinent of India until between 400 and 500 years after the death of Guatama Buddha.